bharatnanda/from-fat-to-fearless-distroless-way/README.md

 # From fat to fearless - distroless way

+## ⚠️ Disclaimer and Educational Purpose

+This project is designed for **educational and research purposes only**.
+It demonstrates the security implications of different container base images and how they affect vulnerability exposure, particularly for Remote Code Execution (RCE) attacks.

+**The vulnerabilities demonstrated in this project should NOT be used for:**
+- Launching actual exploits against systems you do not own
+- Unauthorized penetration testing
+- Malicious activities of any kind
+- Any illegal activities

+**No liability**: The creator of this project accept no responsibility for any misuse of the information or code contained herein.
+Users are expected to use this information responsibly and in compliance with all applicable laws and regulations.

 ## Container Security Analysis: Fat, Slim, and Distroless Images

 This project demonstrates the security implications of different container base images and how they affect vulnerability exposure, particularly for Remote Code Execution (RCE) attacks.